-Especially when it comes to keeping your content simple and removing the barriers for the subscribers that might cause the disabilities.
+Email Accessibility is a crucial term, and it holds importance in email marketing, especially when it comes to keeping your content simple and removing the barriers for the subscribers that might cause disabilities.

 Before you jump to know about accessibility, it’s important to understand why it matters in the first place.

 Accessibility refers to the basic practice of designing web content so people who have disabilities in access, precedence, and interact with content more easily.

 Even though there are several things you are dealing with, it’s important to focus on the accessibility of your email in order to improve the results.